LLYS-Phys/dynamic-form-from-json/README.md

 3. Restart the JSON server to apply changes

 The application will automatically use these values to prefill matching form fields when loaded.

+## Autosave Feature

+The application now includes an autosave functionality with the following capabilities:

+- **Autosave Toggle**: A switch to enable/disable automatic saving of form data
+- **Persistent State**:
+  - Saves the autosave toggle state
+  - Stores the initial form configuration
+  - Preserves partially completed form fields
+- **Data Preservation**:
+  - Automatically saves form data at regular intervals when enabled
+  - Allows users to resume form filling from the last saved state
+- **Local Storage**: Utilizes browser's local storage for saving form state

+### Autosave Usage

+1. Locate the autosave toggle in the form interface
+2. Switch the toggle to enable automatic saving
+3. Begin filling out the form
+4. The application will automatically save your progress
+5. If the browser is closed or refreshed, you can continue from the last saved state

 ## Getting Started